zudi-lin/pytorch_connectomics/docs/source/tutorials/snemi.rst

 .. note::
-    Before running neuron segmentation, please take a look at the `demo <https://github.com/zudi-lin/pytorch_connectomics/tree/master/demo>`_ to become familiar with the datasets and have a sense of how the affinity graphs look like.
+    Before running neuron segmentation, please take a look at the `demo <https://github.com/zudi-lin/pytorch_connectomics/tree/master/demo>`_ to get familiar with the datasets and have a sense of how the affinity graphs look like.

 #.
 Get the dataset: